mcruggiero/Code_and_Presentations/python/Taoist_Learner/readme.md

-This is a fun little script I wrote to memorize the major system and the Stephen Mitchell translation Tao.
+This is a fun little script I wrote to memorize the major system and the Stephen Mitchell translation of the Tao.
 Please do not use this code without my consent.

 All rights reserved.